Anon-Exploiter/csgo-server/README.md

 ### Contribution/Errors
 Report any errors with details or PR if whenever you come across one to make the container/manual better.
 Also, if you think a plugin is usefull and isn't in this repo, let me know, I'll work on integrating it.

+---

+### Why's there a Dockerfile?

+Welp, I was crazy about docker some time ago so just ported everything in it 😛 you can just download that file and run it, it'll set you up a docker image but right now it ain't storing the files anywhere so you'll lost client side configurations (if any)